Shogi notation: Western notation

 The system used in English language texts to express shogi moves was established by George Hodges and Glyndon Townhill in 1976 by the second issue of Shogi magazine.
 (Note: The notation system used by Hodges in the first issue of Shogi differs in a few aspects.
 Rather than indicate the destination square coordinates in captures, the piece being captured was indicated.
 For example, PxP indicated 'pawn captures pawn.'
 In ambiguity resolution, the origin square was enclosed in parentheses.
 For example, S(3c)-2b instead of S3c-2b.
 Moreover, since captures were notated with the captured piece, ambiguity resolution is required when multiple pieces of the same type are possible.
 Therefore, RxP(2f) or RxP(1e) would be required as the RxP notation would be ambiguous.
 Finally, promoted pieces were indicated with + suffixed to the piece initial enclosed in parentheses.
 For example, R(+)-7h instead of +R-7h.
 Changes were made to the first system in order to make it simpler and to avoid notation strings which were felt to be 'clumsy'.
 The first system also overlooked the need for an unpromotion indication.)

 A slightly modified version was used in (Hosking 1996).
 It is derived from the algebraic notation used for chess, but differs in several respects.
-A typical move might be notated P86 or P-8f.
+A typical move might be notated P86 (Hosking) or P-8f (Hodges).
 The notation format has the following 5 part structure: